sknutti/portal-catalog-service/README.md

 ## Project Layout

-The source for each of the apid lambdas can be found in `/api/function_name/` The source for each of the bot lambdas can be found in `/bot/function_name/`
+The source for each of the apis lambdas can be found in `/api/function_name/` The source for each of the bot lambdas can be found in `/bot/function_name/`

 Shared code and helper code can be found under `/lib`

 ## Running Locally
+_Note: Running locally requires you are connected to the dsco vpn_

+There's two methods of running locally:
+- A manual test script that allows you to quickly test most operations
+- Use serverless-offline to run a local http server allowing you to invoke lambdas

+#### Manual Test Script
+This is the easiest method to get started.
+Simply run `npm run manual-test`.
+For more info, view the README in the scripts directory

+#### Serverless-Offline Server
 To start, run `npm start` which will watch for changes to your apis and start a server so you can test them under [localhost:3000](localhost:3000)

+To set which environment you're running against, head on over to `webpack.config.ts` and change the `stage` variable at the top of the file.
+You'll need to restart the server anytime you change this value.

-To set which user is logged in, head on over to `webpack.config.ts` and you'll need to change the process.env.SLS_COGNITO_IDENTITY_ID value.
-To get an identity value for a specific account and user...
+To invoke a lambda as a specific user, you'll need to provide a `cognito-identity-i` header value on your requests.
+To get an identity value for a specific account and
+user:
 1. Go to Dsco internal tools
 2. Log in as the account that you want into the Dsco portal
 3. Open up a javascript console in the browser